You are here: Home> Starters / Snacks > Chaat > Lebanese Appetizers, Starters > Broccoli and Cheese Tikkis in Pita Pocket

 For the cheese and broccoli tikkis

-1. Heat the oil in a broad non-stick pan, add the onions, garlic and green chillies and sauté on a medium flame for 2 minutes.
+Heat the oil in a broad non-stick pan, add the finely chopped onion, finely chopped garlic (lehsun) and finely chopped green chillies and sauté on a medium flame for 2 minutes.

-4. Add the cornflour, cheese and breadcrumbs and mix well.
+Add the cornflour, grated processed cheese and bread crumbs and mix well.

 How to proceed

-1. Fill a pita halve with 1 broccoli and cheese tikki, put 1 tsp of fresh garlic chutney and finally little onion and tomato slices evenly over it.
+Fill a pita halve with 1 broccoli and cheese tikki, put 1 tsp of fresh garlic chutney and finally little thinly sliced onions and thinly sliced tomatoes evenly over it.

 Broccoli and Cheese Tikkis in Pita Pocket recipe with step by step photos